Grass Miner Moths

 (NCBI-index: 1.869869)

-I spotted the Comfrey Ermel (Ethmia quadrillella) by accident after photographing a geometer moth that had landed on the canvas during a moth session.
+The first time I spotted the Comfrey Ermel (Ethmia quadrillella) was by accident after photographing a geometer moth that had landed on the canvas during a moth session.
 When checking the photo a few days later, it turned out that there was still a small striking micro-moth sitting close to the geometer moth.
 The forewing has a pattern of white and black patches.
 The apex is black with another black streak running from the costa to the centre of the wing.
 Closer to the dorsum are two black dots.
 The flying period spans from May to August in one generation, and the wingspan ranges from 15 to 19 mm.
 Host plant: Common Comfrey.
 Dutch name: Kleine zwartwitmot.
-Frisian name: –
+Frisian name:

 Flying period: